Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/content-opt-and-harm/article-opt-check/index.md

 3. There is a bug in the LangGraph workflow when performing concurrent execution as the current implementation is synchronous.
 Refer to this [link](https://langchain-ai.github.io/langgraph/how-tos/async/?h=asynch#define-the-graph) to run the graph asynchronously.

 Otherwise, you can simply monitor the execution of the `checks.py` script.
 If `stdout` (i.e. outputs printed in the terminal) has not changed for at least 4 minutes, you can perform a `Keyboard Interrupt` (i.e. `Ctrl + C` in the terminal session) to end the process.

-Past successful generations will then be saved in a new parquet file called `agentic_response_*.parquet`.
+The `Keyboard Interrupt` will trigger a graceful shutdown.
 Once you have performed a successful interrupt, you can rerun the script again.
 The evaluations will continue for the remaining articles.